MolSSI-Education/mm_2019_sss_4/docs/Tutorial.rst

 .. note::

-    User are allow to import coordinates from a file as well.
+    Users are allowed to import coordinates from a file as well.
 Instead of ``mc.generate_initial_state(method = 'random', num_particles = num_particles, box_length = box_length)``, use
     ``mc.generate_initial_state(method = 'file', box_length = box_length)``.

-calculate energy in the system
+Calculate energy in the system
 ++++++++++++++++++++++++++++++

 In order to calculate the energy in the system, we need to initialize our box into unit box with ``wrap()`` and ``minimum_image_distance()``.